-- A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the person so designated in No. 3 above and a copy forwarded to the complainant no later than twenty (20) working days after its filing.
+- A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the person so designated above and a copy forwarded to the complainant no later than twenty (20) working days after its filing.

-- The coordinator shall maintain the complaint files and records for East Mississippi Community College.
+- The District Disability Support Services Coordinator shall maintain the complaint files and records for East Mississippi Community College.

 - The complaint can request a reconsideration of the case in the instances where they are dissatisfied with the resolution.
 The request for reconsideration should be made within five (5) working days to the coordinator.

 - The right of the person to a prompt and equitable resolution of the complaint filed hereunder shall not be impaired by the person’s pursuit of other remedies such as the filing of an ADA (American with Disabilities Act) complaint with the responsible federal agency or department.
 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies.